top of page

 How do I stop a panic attack when it's happening?

 The most effective in-the-moment interventions are somatic rather than cognitive.
 Extended exhale breathing (inhale for four counts, exhale for eight) activates the parasympathetic nervous system.
 Cold water on the face or wrists triggers the mammalian dive reflex and drops heart rate quickly.
-Pressing feet into the floor, holding something cold, or slowly orienting to the room using all five senses all help ground the nervous system in present reality.
-These work better than cognitive reassurance because they operate at the level of the nervous system rather than trying to reason with a prefrontal cortex that has partially gone offline.
+Pressing your feet into the floor, holding something cold, or slowly orienting to the room using all five senses all help ground the nervous system in present reality.
+These work better than cognitive reassurance because they operate at the level of the nervous system, rather than trying to reason with a prefrontal cortex that has partially gone offline.

 Is EMDR therapy effective for panic attacks?